-Figure 96: Selecting the table columns on a customer page
+Figure 95: Selecting the table columns on a customer page

-(i) ConSol CM saves your column selection.
+ConSol CM saves your column selection.
 Even if you leave the customer page or log out of the system, the columns will be displayed as defined when you open the customer page again.

-D.3.4 Meaning of the Background Colors of the Customer Page Sections
+D.3.4 Background color of the customer page sections

-As soon as you start editing customer data, e.g., changing data in the Details Section, adding a comment, adding a relation, the section background turns yellow to indicate that the section is in edit mode.
+As soon as you start editing customer data, e.g., changing data in the details section, adding a comment, adding a relation, the section background turns yellow to indicate that the section is in edit mode.
 Once you saved your changes, or canceled the operation, the background turns gray again to indicate that the section is in view mode.

-D.4 Working with Customers
+D.4 Working with customers